UAB „Finolita Unio“ Terms and Conditions for the Provision of IBAN Services – (DOWNLOAD) – Effective from 2020 July 14th.

 (d) confirming that all Personal data, information and documents provided during the registration process are correct.

-(a) business licenses or the extract from the public registers of the relevant authority about the Customer as legal entity, which shall indicate at least the basic information about Customer – registered name, registered location, registration number, tax registry number, etc.;
+(a) business licenses or the extract from the public registers of the relevant authority about the Potential Customer as legal entity, which shall indicate at least the basic information about Potential Customer – registered name, registered location, registration number, tax registry number, etc.

 (b) tax registration certificates;

-(c) ID card or passport of the Authorised persons of the Customer, which shall indicate at least the basic information about the legal representative – name, surname, personal code, date of birth, etc.;
+(c) ID card or passport of the Authorised persons of the Potential Customer, which shall indicate at least the basic information about the legal representative – name, surname, personal code, date of birth, etc.

 (d) power of attorney which shows (i) the right of the principal to issue such power of attorney; (ii) the period of validity of the power of attorney; (iii) the authority granted by the power of attorney.
 For the avoidance of doubt, the power of attorney must satisfy the requirements set out in the Civil Code of the Republic of Lithuania.
 The power of attorney issued in foreign states (not in the Republic of Lithuania) shall be legalised or certified with an apostille certificate;